 Have you found a new job?
 Are you starting a new career?
 What are you going to do with the 401(k) retirement plan that you left in the care of your previous employer?
 Here’s what you should do: rollover your old 401(k) retirement plan into your new employer’s plan right away.
+Don’t pass go.
+Don’t have the check sent to you because you might forget to roll over your funds.

 Find out now: How does my 401(k) work?